 • Pre-project planning: I also have experience in editorial photo editing/assigning as well as research, art direction, design, and production.
 This background gives me diverse insight and multiple perspectives when working with collaborators and clients to help strategize and plan assignments or commissions to be as efficient and effective as possible.

 • Post-project production: My background also helps when producing my projects to assure that we use the assets we have gathered and your investments in our collaboration result in as much value and impact as possible.

 • Simple, project-based budgeting: Day rates encourage clients to cut corners and discourage photographers to be efficient.
-They are often not aligned with expectations and can even reward slower or lower quality work.
+They are often not aligned with expectations and can even 'reward' slower or lower quality work.
 I use a project-based approach to fees and budgeting that relies on careful planning, clear expectations, and accountability for complete work.
-This provides my collaborators and clients with confidence in both their investment as well as the work I produce.
+This simplifies the process and provides my collaborators and clients with confidence in both their investment as well as the work I produce.

 • Remote controlled aerial photography: I have been flying drones for several years and recently invested in DJI's new still photography-focused Mavic Pro 2 system.